Snow Day? Here’s What to Wear If You Don’t Have Snow Pants

 - Stay Dry: Look for areas where snow may accumulate on your clothing.
 Try to avoid sitting directly in the snow for extended periods as this can sap warmth quickly.

 - Take Breaks: Regular breaks allow you to assess how your clothing is performing.
-Adjust layers as necessary to ensure you remain comfortable while keeping warm in snow.
+Adjust layers as necessary to ensure you remain comfortable while keeping warm in the snow.

 These strategies will help maximize warmth and comfort, allowing you to embrace winter fun without specialized gear.